 In this case we’re using:

 - I = C

-(The V is almost always a 7th so we’ll use G7 instead of G.)
+(The V often benefits from a 7th sound so we’ll use G7 instead of G.)

 You can play it just like that and it will be nice.
 But you came here looking for jazz after all, so let’s substitute those chords!
 Major = 6th, minor = minor 7th, 7th = 9th.
 Here’s how that turns out: